The Alden Welt Options

 The less formal, Leisure Handsewn design containing a 360 degree welt.

-One thing that vendors have learned, when designing special makeups, is to mix things up and combine more casual materials with more formal touches or vice-versa.
+One thing that designers have learned, when designing special makeups, is to mix things up and combine more casual materials with more formal touches or vice-versa.
 One terrific example of this is the Leffot Snuff Suede Wingtip Boot.
 For this boot, Leffot combined a casual material, Suede, with a formal Last, the Plaza Last, and a 270 degree, flat welt.